Solo5/solo5/README.md

 ---------

 You can debug the unikernel running in ukvm using gdb.
-Start ukvm like this:
+Start ukvm with the `--gdb` flag, like this:

-    make gdb
+    sudo $(which ukvm) mir-console.solo5-ukvm ~/disk.img tap100 --gdb

 And then from another console start gdb and connect to the remote target listening at `localhost:1234`:

-    $ gdb kernel/kernel
+    $ gdb mir-console.solo5-ukvm

     (gdb) target remote localhost:1234